 Did you hear?
 Tulips are coming to McHenry County!
 Richardson Farm in Spring Grove is debuting the first ever Tulip Festival.
 This is HUGE considering no one else in the Chicagoland area has done anything like this.
 The Richardson Farm is no stranger to fun – every year they open their doors to their Fall Adventure Farm with the World’s Largest Corn Maze.
 During the winter, it’s cut-your-own- Christmas trees.
 They really know how to have fun and create lasting memories.
 Richardson Farm’s Tulip Festival is no exception.
 Read all about our experience as well as tips to enjoy your visit.
 Enjoy!

-Disclosure: A huge thanks to Visit McHenry County and Richardson Adventure Farm for hosting my family and I.I was not required to express a particular point of view.
+Disclosure: A huge thanks to Richardson Adventure Farm for hosting my family and I.I was not required to express a particular point of view.
 I’m just super excited to share all my findings with you!
 All opinions are my own.

 Our experience at Richardson Farm’s Tulip Festival

 The tulips cover almost 12 acres (12 football fields worth!) so there is plenty of room to roam!
 Expect tons and tons of tulips.
 They first year of the festival started with 300,000 tulips but have now grow over a million of these beauties with 60 different varieties.
 They are hoping to have the tulips last until Mother’s Day weekend and quite honestly I can’t think of a better present for Mothers!